After months of attending meetings virtually from our homes, many people are looking forward to getting back to face-to-face collaboration.

 Purpose of room: Hold small brainstorming meetings; a place where employees unleash their creativity to effectively come up with innovative, money-making ideas

-Technology and furniture needed: Whiteboard; comfortable seating, i.e. couches or modular sofas, bean bags, video game chairs and/or floor pillows; a small table and a couple chairs for people who want to sit at a table
+Technology and furniture needed: Whiteboard; comfortable seating, e.g., couches or modular sofas, beanbag chairs, video game chairs and/or floor pillows; a small table and a couple chairs for people who want to sit at a table

 Purpose of room: Train new and current employees on technology and processes

-Layout: The ideal layout is a banquet style layout that seats attendees around an oval table that’s in the center of the room because it provides optimum communication and group interaction while also allowing the trainer to easily walk around the room and talk with each trainee.
+Conference room layout: The ideal layout is a banquet style layout that seats attendees around an oval table that’s in the center of the room because it provides optimal communication and group interaction while also allowing the trainer to easily walk around the room and talk with each trainee.

 Purpose of room: Conduct whole company meetings

-Layout: You could either do the theater style layout where seats are typically arranged in a semi-circular pattern so no attendee is blocking another’s view of the slides or speaker and is best for showing slide presentations and meetings that have speaker-audience interaction.
-Another option is the elegant hollow rectangle table layout, wonderful when you have a bigger room to work with, where the table is in the middle of the conference room with participants facing each other to encourage better face-to-face interaction.
+Conference room layout: You can set the room up in a theater style layout, where seats are typically arranged in a semi-circular pattern so no attendee is blocking another’s view of the slides or speaker.
+This configuration works best for showing slide presentations and meetings that have speaker-audience interaction.
+Another option is the elegant hollow rectangle table layout.
+This is wonderful when you have a bigger room to work with, where the table is in the middle of the conference room with participants facing each other to encourage better face-to-face interaction.

 Purpose of room: Place where employees can take a break from their desks and recharge or even where employees can have fun while brainstorming

-Layout: You want a room that feels relaxing and fun.
-Add sporadic comfortable seating (some chairs in the corner, maybe a couch up against a wall), flat screen TV on one wall, a pool or ping pong table in the center and maybe a food and drink bar in one corner.
+Conference room layout: You want a room that feels relaxing and fun.
+Add sporadic comfortable seating (some chairs in the corner, maybe a couch up against a wall), flat screen TV on one wall, a pool or ping pong table in the center, and maybe a food and drink bar in one corner.